 Residents provide comprehensive dental services to a broad spectrum of the population, including the mentally, emotionally and physically challenged, and the elderly.

 Attending general practitioners and specialty staff supervise general practice dental residents during the regular hours of operation of the Dental Service.

 When on call, residents are responsible to the:

 - ED staff

 Residents may opt to place their name in a housing lottery.
 If the resident's name is chosen, they are given housing.
 Charges may exist for cable and utilities.
 If the resident's name is not chosen, Danbury Hospital provides a housing stipend of $150/week.

 How to Apply

-The first year General Practice Residency in Dentistry currently accepts three residents per year, and is a one-year program.
+The first year General Practice Residency in Dentistry currently accepts four residents per year, and is a one-year program.
 The application deadline is the December 1st.

 For More Information

 Please contact us if you have questions about the General Practice Residency in Dentistry program at Danbury Hospital, or would like more information.